This notice describes how medical information about you can be used and disclosed, and how you can gain access to this information.

 THE AVAMERE AFFILIATED COVERED ENTITY

-This Notice describes the privacy practices of the Avamere Family of Companies Affiliated Covered Entity, including skilled nursing facilities, nursing homes, home health, hospice, home care, in and out-patient therapy, nurse practitioner programs and other health care providers and business associates that the organizations operate, as well as any health care facility or provider organization now or in the future sharing common ownership.
+This Notice describes the privacy practices of the Avamere Affiliated Companies, including skilled nursing facilities, nursing homes, and other health care providers and business associates that the organizations operate, as well as any health care facility or provider organization now or in the future sharing common ownership.
 These independent organizations are part of the Avamere Affiliated Covered Entity (“Avamere ACE.”)

 Each of the Avamere affiliates is a separate covered entity under the Health Insurance Portability and Accountability Act of 1996 and the regulations promulgated thereunder (collectively, “HIPAA”).
 A list of affiliated companies is available from this company.